EricssonResearch/dnt/doc/dev/architecture.md

 Note that error checking should be performed as soon as possible.

 The configuration file is processed into a `Transaction` structure that contains all the interfaces, objects and streams to be created.
-Committing the transaction sets up R2DTWO for actual packet processing.
+Committing the transaction sets up DNT for actual packet processing.
 The conversion from `ConfAction` list to `Action` array by `assemble_actions` happens in this phase (this function is basically the constructor for the `Pipeline` structure).

-The shutdown sequence of R2DTWO is simple: commit a transaction that removes all the interfaces.
+The shutdown sequence of DNT is simple: commit a transaction that removes all the interfaces.
 This starts an avalanche:

 1. The Interfaces release their streams (the action pipeline is reference-counted)